React Native SDK

 Link to this section

-You will need Node, the React Native command line interface, a JDK, Android Studio (for Android) and Xcode (for iOS).
+• You will also need Node, the React Native command line interface, a JDK, Android Studio (for Android) and Xcode (for iOS).

 yarn add @kinde-oss/react-native-sdk-0-7x